Dracula (1931 English-language film): Music

 Owing to the costs of adding an original musical score to a film's soundtrack, no score had ever been composed specifically for the film.
-The music heard during the opening credits, an excerpt from Act II of Tchaikovsky's Swan Lake, was re-used in 1932 for another Universal horror film, The Mummy.
-During the theatre scene where Dracula meets Dr. Seward, Harker, Mina, and Lucy, the end of the overture to Wagner's Die Meistersinger von Nürnberg can also be heard as well as the dark opening of Schubert's "Unfinished Symphony" in B minor.
+The music heard during the opening credits, an excerpt from Act II of Tchaikovsky's Swan Lake, was later re-used for another Universal horror film, The Mummy (1932).
+During the theater scene where Dracula meets Dr. Seward, Harker, Mina, and Lucy, the end of the overture to Wagner's Die Meistersinger von Nürnberg can also be heard as well as the dark opening of Schubert's "Unfinished Symphony" in B minor.

 1998 score

 In 1998, composer Philip Glass was commissioned to compose a musical score for the film.
 The score was performed by the Kronos Quartet under the direction of Michael Reisman, Glass's usual conductor.

 Of the project, Glass said: "The film is considered a classic.
 I felt the score needed to evoke the feeling of the world of the 19th century — for that reason I decided a string quartet would be the most evocative and effective.
 I wanted to stay away from the obvious effects associated with horror films.
 With [the Kronos Quartet] we were able to add depth to the emotional layers of the film".

 The film, with this new score, was released by Universal Studios in 1999 in the VHS format.
 Universal's DVD releases allow the viewer to choose between the unscored soundtrack or the Glass score.
 The soundtrack, Dracula, was released by Nonesuch Records in 1999.
-Glass and the Kronos Quartet performed live during showings of the film in 1999, 2000 and 2017.
+Glass and the Kronos Quartet performed live during showings of the film in 1999, 2000, 2012 and 2017.